Please note that ISDA no longer supports the 2006 ISDA Definitions – see ISDA’s statementfor further information.

 The phased approach to implementation of the 2021 Definitions means that some market participants will be ready to trade using the 2021 Definitions with their counter parties from October 4th while others will not be ready until a later date.
 In order to reduce the potential for breaks and in order to help facilitate a safe and efficient market, ISDA has agreed to post information regarding firms’ definitions preferences in a standardised format.
 ISDA takes no responsibility for the information any preference grid contains and makes no representation as to its accuracy or completeness.
 For a definitive understanding of a party’s definitional preferences, market participants should contact the relevant party.
 Contact details (to the extent they have been provided) can be found at the bottom of each preference grid.
 By accessing the information provided, users agree that they will not use the information for any anti-competitive purpose.

-While the 2006 ISDA Definitions are amended by the publication of ‘Supplements’, component documents of the 2021 Definitions (such as the Main Book or Matrices) will be amended and restated in their entirety in new versions.
-Versions of each component document will be differentiated by number and date (eg, Main Book, Version 1, June 11, 2021 or Version 2, September 30, 2021).
+While the 2006 ISDA Definitions are amended by the publication of ‘Supplements’, component documents of the 2021 Definitions (such as the Main Book or Matrices) are amended and restated in their entirety in new versions.
+Versions of each component document are differentiated by number and date (eg, Main Book, Version 1, June 11, 2021 or Version 2, September 30, 2021).
 ISDA has also published confirmation templates for use with the 2021 Definitions.